 A Personality Test for Animal Lovers

 At some point, we all come across polarizing questions like, “love or money?”
-A classic example along the similar lines would be, “Are you a dog person, or a cat person?”
+A classic example along similar lines would be, “Are you a dog person, or a cat person?”
 Dogs and cats are best friends to humans, but wouldn’t it be interesting if we could determine personalities based on our animal preferences?
 In fact, there are studies that look at personality traits based on just “dogs versus cats”.
-Here is one personality test that focuses on your animal preference!
+Here is one animal lover personality test that focuses on your animal preference!

 Compassionate Dog Person & Free-Spirited Cat Person